agruzdev/Yato/README.md

 * **yato::zip_iterator** is an analogue of [boost::zip_iterator](http://www.boost.org/doc/libs/1_60_0/libs/iterator/doc/zip_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency
 * **yato::transform_iterator** is an analogue of [boost::transform_iterator](http://www.boost.org/doc/libs/1_60_0/libs/iterator/doc/transform_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency
 * **yato::filter_iterator** is an analogue of [boost::filter_iterator](http://www.boost.org/doc/libs/master/libs/iterator/doc/filter_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency

+### Allocator ###
+* **yato::aligning_allocator** is STL-compatible allocator aloowing to alloc heap memory with any alignment.
+Alignments which are not power of 2 or bigger than alignment of std::max_align_t will have small memory overhead